In the neighbourhood: Mamer

 The remains of Roman baths were discovered during archaeological excavations in 1972.
 You can find out more together with a location map here.

-The cultural centre Kinneksbond on the Route d'Arlon is housed in a sleek and modern building, flanked by water fountains.
+The cultural centre Kinneksbond on the Route d'Arlon is housed in a sleek and modern building, flanked by water fountains (although currently the area is screened off for works).
 It runs a detailed programme of dance performances, concerts, plays, exhibitions, book sales and workshops and is home to the Luxembourg Chamber Orchestra.
 A full programme of events is available here.

 The non-profit Mamerhaff centre at 14 rue Henri Kirpach, hosts music and drama classes for children, offers family counselling and child therapy services, a weekly coffee morning, craft sessions for children, yoga, pilates and mindfulness classes.